gelmio/oblivious-svelte/oblivious/Oblivious.md

 We're filthy, but unscathed; well, except my shin...
 The main road is tarmac.
 Crappy, *glorious* tarmac.
 There’s a unit of Gendarmes here at the crossroads, and I take the risk of asking them where Customs are, even if it reveals to them that I probably don't have the correct papers...
-They point me off up the tarmac'd main road I probably should have taken to get here; back West in the direction of Nigeria...
+They point me off up the tarmac main road I probably should have taken to get here; back West in the direction of Nigeria...
 *Nope.*
 I don't want to re-live the going backwards to a border-post balls-up that happened in Senegal...
 Plus, I’m tired, and I’ve no desire to be going in the “wrong” direction; adding clicks onto my already long day.